Feven404/Consumer-Complaint-Sentiment-Analysis/README.md

 <img src = "Images/3 Dictionaries Comparison.png" width = "450")>
 </div>

 - A comparison of the 3 dictionaries (afinn, bing, and nrc) used to analyse the consumer complaint sentiments.
+- I believe this chart valuable because it offers a comparative analysis of sentiment across three different dictionaries (AFINN, Bing, and NRC), providing a comprehensive view of sentiment trends and highlighting any discrepancies or commonalities between the dictionaries' assessments.

 ---
 ## 3. Common Positive and Negative Words